-A college education is relevant to the myriad of workplaces that keep the Canadian economy humming.
+A college education is relevant to the binary trade myriad of workplaces that keep the Canadian economy humming.
 And even in an economic downturn, college grads are quickly snapped up, with many schools showing employment rates of 70 to 90 per cent within six months of graduation.
 One of the key reasons for the success of college grads is the close relationship colleges have with local business and industry leaders.

-“The fundamental and distinctive feature of college education is a sharp focus on employment and partnering with local business representatives,” says Jim Knight, President of the Association of Canadian Community Colleges.
+“The fundamental and distinctive feature of college education is a sharp focus on employment and partnering with what is binary option local business representatives,” says Jim Knight, President of the Association of Canadian Community Colleges.
 “Colleges teach advanced skills, and with rapid changes in technology, the type of skills required shifts quickly.
 Every college keeps a close eye on trends and opportunities ahead of the curve so that when the environment changes we’re ready for it.”

 A good case in point is Lethbridge College’s Wind Turbine Technician program.
 Peter Leclaire, Academic Vice-President of the Alberta-based school, describes how the program developed.
 “Five years ago we started to see an increasing number of wind turbines in our region.
 At first we were working with the wind companies providing training for those who were already employed.
 Then we researched what type of employees they would need in the long term.
 We learned that the industry needed people with both electrical and mechanical training, a hybrid that didn’t yet exist.
 We sent two of our faculty to be trained to European Union standards, and we aligned our electrical and millwright curriculum so that students in either stream could work toward the wind turbine technician designation.”